 During the production of float glass, small nickel sulfide (NiS) inclusions can form due to minor contamination of the glass by nickel-bearing metal alloys (such as stainless steel).
 Minute nickel sulfide inclusions (or blemishes) found in the end result float glass are permitted under the ASTM C1036, Standard Specification for Flat Glass, depending on size and quality of the float glass.

-Annealed or heat-strengthened glass may include nickel-sulfide inclusions that, due to the tempering process, may cause problems specific to tempered glass.
+Annealed or heat-strengthened glass may include nickel-sulfide inclusions that, due to the tempering process, may cause problems specific to a tempered glass product.
 Using controlled temperatures, the glass cooling procedure occurs at a much slower rate during the heat strengthening and annealing processes.
-This enables the presence of nickel-sulfide particles to complete a phase transformation and after expanding fully to their final size, remain stable following the cooling process.
+This enables the presence of nickel-sulfide inclusions to complete a phase transformation and after expanding fully to their final size, remain stable following the cooling process.

-In the glass tempering process and during the rapid quench, the nickel-sulfide particle-phase transformation is halted causing whatever nickel-sulfide particles that are present to be arrested in a compacted, pre-transformation state.
-An inclusion in this condition may be as small as 0.07mm to 0.38mm (0.003″ to 0.015″) in diameter.
-Particles of this size are invisible to the naked eye.
-When that tempered glass is later installed and exposed to varying temperatures of an outdoor environment, solar radiation, or other thermal stresses, nickel-sulfide particles can experience volumetric growth.
+In the glass tempering process and during the rapid quench process, the nickel-sulfide particle-phase transformation is halted causing whatever nickel-sulfide inclusions that are present to be arrested in a compacted, pre-transformation state.
+Inclusions in this condition may be as small as 0.07mm to 0.38mm (0.003″ to 0.015″) in diameter.
+Particle inclusions of this size are invisible to the naked eye.
+When that tempered glass is later installed and exposed to varying temperatures of an outdoor environment, solar radiation, or other thermal stresses, nickel-sulfide inclusions can experience volumetric growth.
 If the particle expansion is large enough (typically around 4%), the stress caused by the NiS inclusions located in the center tension zone may cause the tempered glass to shatter.

 In 2011, there were a series of highly publicized incidents involving spontaneous breakage of window glass that fell from high-rise buildings in Toronto, Chicago, Las Vegas, and Austin.
 Incidents of this type are rare, and they cannot be definitively attributed to NiS inclusions.
 However, the danger posed by spontaneous breakage has forced building code writers, architects and government officials to consider more widespread use of safety glass, where increased strength and risk reduction to bystanders are required.